 The Snowshoe is a beautiful and unique cat that any cat lover would love to bring home as an addition to their family.
 If you’re new to cat ownership and aren’t sure what to expect, particularly with your expenses, we’ll walk you through everything.

 We’ll get into not only how much a Snowshoe might cost you, but how much you can expect to pay on a month-by-month basis to take care of this amazing feline.

 Of course, these are just estimates as no two cats are alike, and no two cats will have the same expenses.

 But we’ll give you a good idea of what to expect (and what your bank account can expect) when you bring a Snowshoe Cat home with you.

 Bringing Home a New Snowshoe Cat: One-Time Costs

 You also need to invest in a number of items just before you bring your kitten home.
-Everything from food and water bowls to a cat carrier, litter box, and litter should all be in place, ready for your new kitten to use.
+Everything from food and water bowls to a cat carrier, litter box, and litter should all be in place and ready for your new kitten to use.

-Having said that, if you have a friend or relative that just so happens to breed the Snowshoe and are willing to give you a kitten for free, then you’re a lucky individual!
+Having said that, if you have a friend or relative that just so happens to breed the Snowshoe and is willing to give you a kitten for free, then you’re a lucky individual!